JorgenBrattang/keep-journal/README.md

     - GitHub was used to store the project after pushing
 - <a href="https://dashboard.heroku.com/" title="Link to Heroku" rel="nofollow">Heroku</a>
     - To deploy project.
+- <a href="https://www.figma.com/" title="Link to figma" rel="nofollow">Figma</a>
+    - To make the design for the project
 - <a href="https://lucid.app/" title="Link to lucid" rel="nofollow">Lucid</a>
     - To make flowcharts for the project
 - <a href="https://docs.python.org/3/library/os.html" title="Link to python os" rel="nofollow">Os libary</a>